tinkerdings/bootSectorGames/readme.md

 This repo is for learning purposes, following along with the examples given in the book "Programming Boot Sector Games" by Oscar Toledo, also known as nanochess.

+The book can be bought at Oscar Toledos website [nanochess store](https://nanochess.org/store.html)